Ira Glass: Religion

 Glass has stated on This American Life that he is a staunch atheist.
 "It's not like I don't feel like I'm a Jew," he explained.
 "I feel like I don't have a choice about being a Jew.
 Your cultural heritage isn't like a suitcase you can lose at the airport...But even when I was 14 or 15, it didn't make that much sense to me that there was this Big Daddy who created the world and would act so crazy in the Old Testament.
 That we made up these stories to make ourselves feel good and explain the world seems like a much more reasonable explanation.
 I've tried to believe in God but I simply don't."
 Atheism aside, he said, "Some years I have a nostalgic feeling to go into a shul and I'll go in for a High Holiday service.
 Rabbi Seymour Essrog was really funny, a great storyteller.
 He was so good that even the kids would stay and watch him.
 He'd tell a funny anecdote, something really moving, and go for a big finish.
 That's what the show is."

-Glass stated that "Christians get a really bad rap in the media" and that contrary to the way they are portrayed in pop-culture, the Christians in his life "were all incredibly wonderful and thoughtful".
+Glass has stated that "Christians get a really bad rap in the media" and that contrary to the way they are portrayed in pop-culture, the Christians in his life "were all incredibly wonderful and thoughtful".